samsheffield/Level_Design/docs/week10.md

 - Work session

 ## Pre-production and Planning Share Session
 Break into small groups (max 4 people) to share & discuss the level concepts & floorplans you developed for homework.
-In particular, focus on how these plans
+In particular, focus on how these plans relate to your player experience goals.

 _You do not need to discuss every parti and bubble diagram you made, just focus on where you ended up._